 Disunity has been a way of life from the very beginning, when Adam and Eve divided themselves from God through their disobedience.
 Then Cain and Abel split through Cain's murder of Abel.
 The evidence is irrefutable.
 Unity is almost always short lived; and it exists, it seems, only when people see an immediate personal advantage.

 I want you to take note of something regarding unity of which I became aware only last spring.
 It appears in John 17.
-I think it is very interesting that John Plunkett ended his sermon yesterday with the very scripture that I had down in my notes with which to begin.
+I think it is very interesting that the sermon yesterday ended with the very scripture that I had down in my notes with which to begin.

 John 17:11 "And now I [Christ] am no more in the world, but these are in the world, and I come to You, Holy Father, keep through Your own name those whom You have given Me, that they may be one, as We are."